HackBL/Syracuse-University/NLP-Sentiment Analysis on COVID-19/README.md

-# Public Opinion Analysis on Covid-19 in both areas of China & America using NLTK
+# Public Opinion Analysis on Covid-19 in both regions of China & America using NLTK

 ## Introduction
 * Analyze both Weibo & Twitter from `3/10/2020 - 4/10/2020`